NRieker/retropie-ansible/README.md

 #### Setup

 On your Raspberry Pi run ``rclone config`` and follow the setup instruction in the [Rclone docs](https://rclone.org/drive/).
-Name your new rclone remote ``gdrive`` and create a folder in your Google Drive named ``saves`` to ensure compatibility with the cloud save scripts.
+Name your new rclone remote ``gdrive`` and create two folders in your Google Drive named ``saves`` and ``states`` to ensure compatibility with the cloud save scripts.

 #### Usage

-Upon each boot Rclone will call the [Rclone copy](https://rclone.org/commands/rclone_copy/) command to copy your cloud saves to your Raspberry Pi.
-Upon exiting an emulator the cloud save script  against the ROM directories, filtering for only save and state files.
-To recover cloud saves on the same or another RetroPie system, simply run the ``savestaterestore.sh`` script from the RetroPie Runcommand User Menu.
-This method was chosen versus automatically recovering during boot to prevent overwriting any local saves that have not yet been backed up.
+During every boot the cloud restore script (``save_file_auto_restore.sh``) uses the [Rclone copy](https://rclone.org/commands/rclone_copy/) command to copy your cloud saves to your Raspberry Pi, ignoring any cloud saves that are older than local saves.
+Upon exiting an emulator the cloud save script (``runcommand-onend.sh``) runs against the saves and states directories.
+To force a restore of cloud saves on the Raspberry Pi even if local saves are newer, run the ``save_file_force_restore.sh`` script from the RetroPie Runcommand User Menu.